 And that’s only one of the ways you can save big money by scheduling your trip at the “wrong” time of year.
 Nearly every travel destination has a high season and an off-season during which it’s both cheaper and less crowded.
 For a fraction of the regular price, you can enjoy off-season trips to:

 - Ski Resorts.
 In the winter, skiers flock to towns like Vail, Colorado, and Stowe, Vermont.
 However, these mountain locations are still beautiful places to visit from spring through fall.
-Warm-weather activities include hiking, zip-lining, fishing, boating, and in some towns, music festivals.
+Warm-weather activities include hiking, zip-lining, boating, mountain biking, and autumn leaf-peeping.
 At night, you can take in starry skies much more vivid than you’ll ever see in the city.

 - Cities.
-Big cities like New York, Chicago, and Toronto attract fewer tourists during the winter.
+Big cities like New York City, Chicago, and Toronto attract fewer tourists during the winter.
 That makes it possible to score incredible deals on hotel rooms — sometimes less than $100 per night.
 And the cold weather needn’t stop you from enjoying the many indoor attractions these cities have to offer, such as museums, theaters, and four-star restaurants.
+This is a great option for an all-weekend Valentine’s Day date.

 4. Look for Last-Minute Deals